stytchauth/sqx/README.md

 [`gorm`](https://gorm.io/) is a full-featured ORM library.
 That's great for some people and some projects! gorm certainly does a great job of removing boilerplate around common DB IO.
 That being said - some people are ORM people and some people aren't.
-If you value full control over what SQL is being run, a query builder based approach is going to be friendlier than an ORM based approach any time.
+If you value full control over what SQL is being run, a query builder based approach is going to be friendlier than an ORM based approach.
 ```golang
 var users []User
 if err := db.Table("users").Find(&users).Error; err != nil {